Philadelphia Athletics: Final years

+Selling the team

 In the late 1940s, a power struggle developed between Roy and Earle on one side and Connie Jr. on the other.
-Connie Jr., like many A's fans, had become disenchanted with his brothers' bargain-basement approach to running the team.
-However, Roy and Earle were not willing to modernize and refused to listen to their younger brother, whom they considered a mere child with no relevant opinion (Connie Jr. was almost 20 years younger than Roy and Earle).
-Compounding their disagreements was the fact that they had different mothers.
+Connie Jr., like many Athletics fans, had become disenchanted with his brothers' bargain-basement approach to running the team.
+However, Roy and Earle were not willing to modernize and refused to listen to their younger half-brother, whom they considered a mere child with no relevant opinion.
+Compounding their disagreements was that they had different mothers.
 When it was apparent that Roy and Earle would not consider making what he considered to be critical reforms, Connie Jr. and his mother (who was angered at Connie Sr.'s refusal to give Connie Jr.'s sisters any role in the team) made an alliance with the Shibe heirs.
 Connie Jr. began taking steps to upgrade the team and the park.
 One of the few things on which the two sides agreed was that it was time for Connie Sr. to step down as manager.

 Matters came to a head in July 1950, when Connie Jr. and the Shibes decided to sell the team.
 However, Roy and Earle insisted that they have a 30-day option to buy out Connie Jr. and the Shibes before the team was put on the market.
-Connie Jr. didn't think Roy and Earle could get the $1.74 million required to buy him out, but Roy and Earle called their bluff by mortgaging the team to Connecticut General Life Insurance Company (now part of CIGNA) and pledging Shibe Park as collateral.
+Connie Jr. did not think Roy and Earle could get the $1.74 million required to buy him out, but Roy and Earle called their bluff by mortgaging the team to Connecticut General Life Insurance Company (now part of CIGNA) and pledging Shibe Park as collateral.
 The mortgage deal closed on August 26.
-The shares of Connie Jr. and the Shibes were retired, ending the Shibes' half-century involvement with the A's and making Connie Sr., Roy and Earle the team's only shareholders.
+The shares of Connie Jr. and the Shibes were retired, ending the Shibes' half-century involvement with the Athletics and making Connie Sr., Roy and Earle the team's only shareholders.
 Although his father remained nominal owner and team president, Roy, who had been vice president since 1936, now became operating head of the franchise, sharing day-to-day control with Earle.
-However, under the terms of the mortgage, the A's were now saddled with payments of $200,000 over the first five years, depriving them of badly needed capital that could have been used improving the team and the park.
-Unfortunately for the A's, the team continued to slide on the field.
-Although the 1949 team set a major league record for double plays which still stands, this was more a reflection of the team's poor pitching staff allowing too many base runners.
-They would have only one winning record from 1951 to 1954—a fourth-place finish in 1952.
-The nadir came in 1954, when the A's finished with a ghastly 51-103 record, easily the worst record in baseball and 60 games out of first.
-Attendance plummeted and revenues continued to dwindle.
+However, under the terms of the mortgage, the Athletics were now saddled with payments of $200,000 over the first five years, depriving them of badly needed capital that could have been used improving the team and the park.
+Throughout the early 1950s, attendance plummeted, and there was nowhere near enough revenue to service the mortgage debt.